Educational Quality Assurance

 Internal Quality Assurance

 The cyclical approach is systematically discussed and recorded on the different levels within the University of Groningen.
-This includes formal rules of procedure regarding the initiation, adjustment or cancellation of programs/tracks and the preparation and settlement of government inspection.
+This includes formal rules of procedure regarding the initiation, adjustment or cancellation of programmes/ tracks and the preparation and settlement of government inspection.

 These have all been formulated in the (updated) UG Quality Assurance Protocol.